 Erika Sabbath, ScD, joined the School of Social Work faculty in 2014.
 She is an Assistant Professor in the Older Adults & Families and Health & Mental Health concentrations.

 Dr. Sabbath is a social epidemiologist whose research focuses on the contribution of workplace exposures to health disparities at older ages.
 Her studies have found that long-term exposure to occupational chemicals, work-family conflict, and other work stressors are associated with social disparities in long-term health and mortality risks.
-She also researches the shorter-term health and economic consequences of work stressors such as bullying, inflexibility, and poor supervisor support.
+She also researches the shorter-term health and economic consequences of psychosocial occupational exposures and workplace policies and practices.
 She is particularly interested in understanding and addressing the health risks facing low-wage workers.
-Dr. Sabbath has authored and co-authored publications that have appeared in leading medical and public health journals such as Neurology, American Journal of Public Health, and European Journal of Public Health.
+Dr. Sabbath has authored and co-authored publications that have appeared in leading medical, public health, and occupational health journals such as Neurology, American Journal of Public Health, and Occupational and Environmental Medicine.

 Read about Erika Sabbath's major grant award through a US Centers for Disease Control and Prevention (CDC) program that supports early-career scholars »